technomancy/bussard/spoilers/characters.md

 ## Solar Union

 Home of humanity, but regressed from its height.
-Suffered from having portal delayed due to accident.Sol is ancient, and still hosts the majority of humankind, who have never left Earth.
+Suffered from having portal delayed due to accident.
+Sol is ancient, and still hosts the majority of humankind, who have never left Earth.
 Many see it as backwards or quaint.

-* [x] Earth
+* Earth
-* [x] Mars
+* Mars
-* [x] Newton Station
+* Newton Station
-* [x] Nee Soon Station
+* Nee Soon Station

 ## Terran Republic

 Most wealthy and powerful, but only controls two systems, Lalande and Ross.
 Formerly included Sol.
 Regulates portal technology.

-* [x] Sungai (Lalande)
+* Sungai (Lalande)
-* [x] Bendera (Lalande)
+* Bendera (Lalande)
-* [x] Kuching Station (Ross)
+* Kuching Station (Ross)

 ## Principality of Istana

 Independent station in a Terran system (Ross).
 Grandfathered into independence early on.
 Isolated, wealthy, and small.

-* [x] Istana (Ross)
+* Istana (Ross)

 ## Kingdom of Bohk

 Due to a lack of communication, developed fairly independently from the Terran Republic.
-Has two internal portals under oversight from Terrans.
-Helped Lalande re-establish contact with Katilay.
+Bohk is ruled by a majority of constructs, but it is the only place where they are allowed any form of authority.

-* [x] Bohk Prime
+* Bohk Prime
-* [x] Warnabu Station
+* Warnabu Station
-* [x] Changlun (New Phobos)
+* Changlun (New Phobos)
-* [x] Sutap (New Phobos)
+* Sutep (New Phobos)
-* [x] Tirakir (Mecalle)
+* Rimoei (Mecalle)

 ## Republic of Katilay

 Conflict-wracked even within a single system.
 Portal was faulty upon arrival; contact with Lalande only recently re-established.
+The core world prejudices against constructs aren't commonplace here.

-* [x] Katilay Prime
+* Katilay Prime
-* [x] Tamada Station
+* Mogok Station

 ## Tana Protectorates

 Newest government, close ties still to Solar Union.
 Rich in minerals.
-Terrans allow Sol to operate portals keeping Tana running, but Tana is completely dependent upon Sol for food and Terrans for transport, leaving it quite vulnerable.
+Terrans allow Sol to operate portals keeping Tana running, but Tana is completely dependent upon Sol for food and transport, leaving it quite vulnerable.

-* [x] Tana Prime (Tana)
+* Kota Baru (Tana)
-* [x] Lioboro (Tana)
+* Malioboro (Tana)
-* [x] Kenapa Station (Tana)
+* Telemoyo Station (Tana)
-* [x] Solotogo (Wolf 294)
+* Solotogo (Wolf 294)
-* [x] Kembali Station (Luyten)
+* Kembali Station (Luyten)
-* [x] Merdeka Station (L 668-21)
+* Merdeka Station (L 668-21)

 Tana has the most worlds, but the smallest population.

-## Human Worlds League
+## Inhabited Worlds League

-Originally the Terran Republic covered all inhabited worlds, but as new colonies sprung up independently or declared independence, Bohk spearheaded the League soon after the war.
-Terran Republic was also a founding member.
-Sol joined upon its independence, Katilay joined several years after re-establishing connection.
+Originally the Terran Republic covered all inhabited worlds, but as new colonies sprung up independently or declared independence, the League has held things together.
 They oversee trade agreements, enact spaceflight safety regulations, administrate a unified currency, coordinate exploration efforts, and work to protect peace.
 Nominally they aim to advance shared scientific progress, but little of this happens in practice.
-The league is headquartered on Bohk Prime.

 # Companies